bonfire-networks/CommonsPub-Server/README.md

 ### Commit & merge workflow

-Please commit your WIP to extension branches (or new feature/fix branches as needed).
+Please commit your work to the appropriate extension branches (and your WIP to new feature/fix branches as needed).

 Avoid commiting directly to `flavour/commonspub` or any of the flavours.

-Once done, merge your branch into `flavour/commonspub`.
+#### Merging completed work

+If you made changes to an extension used by a flavour, merge it into the appropriate flavour branche(s).

-If you make changes to core functionality, merge those (and only those) into `flavour/moodlenet`.
+If you made changes to core functionality (`MoodleNet[Web].*` namespaces), merge those (and only those) into `flavour/moodlenet`.

-Please **avoid mixing flavours!**
+#### Please **avoid mixing flavours!**

 For example, DO NOT merge from `flavour/commonspub`-->`flavour/moodlenet`.

-(The only exception to this rule being that we DO merge changes from `flavour/moodlenet`-->`flavour/commonspub` since upstream MoodleNet development is still happening directly in core modules.)
+The only exception to this rule being that we DO merge changes from `flavour/moodlenet`-->`flavour/commonspub` since upstream MoodleNet development is still happening directly in core modules.

+#### Merging with upstream

 Regularly merge-request changes from `flavour/moodlenet` to [MoodleNet](https://gitlab.com/moodlenet/backend)'s `develop` branch.